-Winnipeg / Churchill / Cultural and Heritage Tour
+Day 2: Winnipeg / Flight to Churchill / Cultural and Heritage Tour – Wednesday, July 27, 2022

 Arrive in beautiful Churchill after a morning flight and transfer to the Lazy Bear Lodge.
-Enjoy a Cultural and Heritage tour where you’ll have guided site visits of the town’s waterfront area, Miss Piggy Plane Crash, Polar Bear “Jail” and Cape Merry.
-After dinner on your own, enjoy a presentation from Lazy Bear Lodge owner, Wally Daudrich, who built the lodge by hand with timbers from the nearby forests.
+Enjoy a Cultural and Heritage Tour where you’ll have guided site visits of the town’s waterfront area, Miss Piggy Plane Crash, Polar Bear “Jail,” and Cape Merry.

 Overnight: Lazy Bear Lodge (B,L)

-Churchill / Arctic Crawler Experience / Eskimo Museum
+Day 5: Churchill / Arctic Crawler Experience / Itsanitaq Museum – Saturday, July 30, 2022

-Grab your camera, board your expedition vehicle, and head out onto stark yet beautiful landscapes, stopping to enjoy the scenery and search for wildlife.
-Our expert naturalist will provide details on the wildlife, vegetation, and ecosystem of the Arctic Tundra.
-After lunch visit the well known local Eskimo Museum to learn more about the indigenous population and its rich history and culture.
+Grab your camera, board your expedition vehicle, and head to stark yet beautiful landscapes, stopping to enjoy the scenery and search for wildlife.
+Your expert naturalist will provide details on the wildlife, vegetation, and ecosystem of the Arctic tundra.
+After lunch, visit the well-known local Itsanitaq Museum to learn more about the indigenous population and its rich history and culture.
 While downtown, take some free time to explore on your own.